 Just 90 minutes’ drive from Melbourne, but a cliched million miles from the stresses of life, lies the lovely rural town of Daylesford.

 Its picturesque location in the Macedon Ranges is reason enough to plot the GPS co-ordinates from the Victorian capital, but there are plenty of others as well.
 From enjoying the famous revitalising properties of the mineral spas, to savouring delicious gourmet cuisine, getting back to nature, and trawling for antiques, the delights of this day trip destination are many and varied.

-Here are ten top things to do in Daylesford.
+Here are ten of the best things to do in Daylesford.

 As you drive into Daylesford you’re welcomed to ‘spa country’, and with the country’s highest concentration of natural mineral springs, it’s certainly a case of getting what’s on the tin.
-While there are plenty of spa and wellness retreats where you can be pampered to within an inch of your life, the Hepburn Bathhouse & Spa (just three kilometres from Daylesford) is the ultimate mineral springs bathing experience.
+While there are plenty of spa and wellness retreats where you can be pampered to within an inch of your life, the Hepburn Bathhouse and Spa (just three kilometres from Daylesford) is the ultimate mineral springs bathing experience.
 People have been ‘taking the waters’ here since 1895 and from private mineral baths to invigorating ice plunges, it truly is bliss personified.

 If your jaw doesn’t drop below your shoulder line when you walk into the Amazing Mill Markets you’d better check your pulse.
 This vast indoor market overflows with a dizzying collection of books, furniture, clothes and all manner of kitsch and curious memorabilia.
 Trash or treasure?
 You decide.
 Give yourself at least half a day to get through it.

 3. Smell the flowers and tasty treats at Wombat Hill